ajay2051/Python-Basics/README.md

 Python is interpreted language.
 Python compiler like CPython internally compiles code into bytecode.
 .py -> .pyc
 Compiled code is send to PVM(Python virtual machine) which executes compiled bytecode in machine executable.

+# Git Rebase:
+Rebasing is the process of moving or combining a sequence of **commits** to a new base commit.

+# Git Fetch
+The git fetch command downloads commits, files, and refs from a remote repository into your local repo, but it doesn't integrate any of this new data into your working files.